TokTok/spec/spec.md

 Should both sides pause a file transfer, both sides must unpause it before the file can be resumed.
 For example, if the sender pauses the file transfer, the receiver must not be able to unpause it.
-To unpause a file transfer, `control_type` 0 is used. files can only be paused when they are in progress and have been accepted.
+To unpause a file transfer, `control_type` 0 is used.
+Files can only be paused when they are in progress and have been accepted.

 `control_type` 2 is used to kill, cancel or refuse a file transfer.
 When a `FILE_CONTROL` is received, the targeted file transfer is considered dead, will